 Ambiverts are only a small percentage of people are true introverts or extroverts.
-Most people have both introvert and extravert characteristics.
+The vast majority of people have both introvert and extravert characteristics.
 Ambiverts are people who fall under this category.
 This categorization was devised by post-Jung psychologists.

-3.5.2 William Sheldon's Personality Classification

-Sheldon presented a personality theory based on temperament and bodily type.
+3.2.2.2 William Sheldon's Personality Classification: Sheldon presented a personality theory based on temperament and bodily type.
 He categorises humans into three groups: